 Here’s our guide through the process with a few hints on how to make it plain sailing.

-Clearcast is ultimately the defender of the public when it comes to false claims, sneaky sales and offensive content.
-They’re the good guys, so dealing with them doesn’t have to be a nightmare.
+Clearcast is ultimately the defender of the public against false claims, sneaky sales tactics, and offensive content.
+They are the good guys, protecting what gets cleared for TV release and dealing with them shouldn’t be a nightmare if you follow the rules.

-Step 1: Have your script approved before the shoot
+Step 1: Get your script approved before the shoot

-This is sometimes a rare beast.
 Ideally your script will have been given the thumbs up by Clearcast before the cameras start rolling, and certainly before the edit.
-In reality, we’re often tweaking the script alongside our clients right up to the day before filming.
-When it comes to the visual content, this is totally fine.
+When it comes to the visual content, this can change during the shoot.
 But try to settle on your messaging well in advance in case it trips you up and slows you down.
-Sales messages, offers and bold claims (‘the ONLY place in the UK to see unicorns’) are particularly tricky.
+Sales messages, offers and bold claims like ‘the ONLY place in the UK to see unicorns’ are particularly tricky.
 You will need to substantiate every claim in your ad with a document to prove it’s true.
-This can be as simple as a brochure or insert to demonstrate that you do indeed exhibit unicorns.
+This can be as simple as a brochure or insert to demonstrate that you do indeed exhibit the only unicorns in the UK.

 Step 2: Consider the small print